 - 1 teaspoon baking soda

 - 1 very large zucchini chopped in a food processor.
-When you’re shopping, note that zucchini is different from summer squash.
+When you’re shopping.
+Note, zucchini is different from summer squash.

 - Preheat oven to 350 degrees F.